 - sunshine (and temps above freezing)

-The objective is for children to observe the changes that happen inside the jar.
+The objective is for children to observe and experience the changes that happen inside the jar and record their observations.

-You can cut the ends out of the top of the egg carton, then place it under the jar to keep it from rolling around.
-Place the lid on the jar, then put in the sunshine.
+Place the lid on the jar, then put it in the sunshine.
+If it is placed outside be sure the temperatures are above freezing.
+We cut the ends out of the top of the egg carton, then place it under the jar to keep it from rolling around.

+Observe the jar.
+Children can draw or record their observations on paper.
 It will grow into a fresh and fabulous bright green garden!
 Notice how the sun has warmed the jar and condensation has developed.
-You can describe to your child that clouds and rain develop in a similar way.

 Connect to Creative Connections for Kids on Facebook